 Both Bluehost and A2 Hosting are stable hosting providers.
 They both provide a good range of features and are known for their reliable performance.
 On top of that, they have extensive systems to keep your site safe and protected.

 They also both have easy-to-navigate websites and allow you, to install hundreds of useful applications with one click.
-On top of that, both use cPanel as control panel, which is particularly easy to use for beginners.
+On top of that, both use cPanel as a control panel, which is particularly easy to use for beginners.

 What makes the big difference here is their customer service.
-While A2 has a very friendly, quick, and competent customer service, Bluehost is quite the opposite.
+While A2 has very friendly, quick, and competent customer service, Bluehost is quite the opposite.
 As I explained before the customer service experience with Bluehost was an absolute nightmare.
 I was lied to and their agents even managed to destroy my database.

-Especially as a beginner, you need to have a reliable customer service.
+Especially as a beginner, you need to have reliable customer service.
 You need to trust them and they should be able to help you, not cause further damage.

 Although Bluehost’s uptime and speed are alright, I, therefore, cannot recommend them as a web hosting company.
 Since you have many other choices, I advise you to pick a different provider.

 In my opinion, A2 Hosting is a great choice for beginners.
-Although they are a bit more expensive, their uptime and speed are outstanding, so is their customer service.
+Although they are a bit more expensive, their uptime and speed are outstanding, and so is their customer service.